ckan/ckan/doc/contributing/test.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some additional dependencies are needed to run the tests.
 Make sure you've
-created a config file at |development.ini|, then activate your
+created a config file at |/path/to/ckan.ini|, then activate your
 virtual environment:

 .. parsed-literal::